-The Building comprises of Four Laboratory Suites over two floors, Phoenix Pressure independent Venturi Valves will provide flexibility in the future to accommodate changes in clinical procedures.
+The Building comprises of Four Laboratory Suites over two floors, with Phoenix Pressure independent Venturi Valves providing flexibility to accommodate future changes in clinical procedures.

 The new, purpose-built centre on the Sutton site provides an innovative environment with state of the art laboratories, bringing together world experts in molecular pathology, bioinformatics and translational research.

 The centre’s research objectives aim to expedite the process by which personalised medicine is embedded as a routine part of cancer care for patients.
-The focus will be to develop molecular diagnostics and biomarkers for cancer, to allow patient treatment to be personalised.
-Researchers aim to identify reliable biomarkers of disease prognosis or treatment response, and new molecular targets for a range of tumour types.
-This will drive the development of novel anti-cancer drugs.
+The focus will be on developing molecular diagnostics and biomarkers for cancer, allowing patient treatments to be individually personalised.
+Researchers at the facility are aiming to identify reliable biomarkers of disease prognosis and treatment response, as well as new molecular targets for a range of tumour types.
+This will be intrumental in drivig the development of novel anti-cancer drugs.